IABTechLab/uid2docs/docs/guides/integration-options-private-operator.md

 The following Private Operator integrations are available.

+There is no functional difference between the Private Operator versions.
+Choose the integration type that fits best with your current cloud provider deployments.

 | Integration Type| Documentation | Content Description |
 | :--- | :--- | :--- |
 | AWS | [UID2 Private Operator for AWS Integration Guide](../guides/operator-guide-aws-marketplace.md) | Instructions for setting up a Private Operator service for AWS Marketplace. |